 Monitor driver habits

-It’s important to know how a driver behaves on the road and behind the steering wheel.
+Knowing how a driver behaves on the road and behind the steering wheel is important.
 Undoubtedly, the driver should pass extensive driving tests and adhere to your company’s professional requirements, but they can act in a completely different way if not properly supervised.
 The reasons behind this are numerous, and they are generally the consequence of good intentions, such as trying to make the destination on time.

 To avoid putting the driver and other traffic participants in danger, you should implement a tracking system that will provide you with data regarding acceleration, sudden brakes, top speed, revolutions per minute, etc.